-Radiosurgery is an outpatient treatment during which advanced computer technology is sued to focus hundreds of small radiation beams on tumors inside the brain.
+Radiosurgery is an outpatient treatment during which advanced computer technology is used to focus hundreds of small radiation beams on tumors inside the brain.
 Each tumor receives a large dose of radiation, but the normal brain tissue around the tumor is spared.

 Since 1988, the radiosurgery team at UF Health has used the UF-patented radiosurgery system to treat more than 5,000 patients.
 The system, developed at the University of Florida by William A. Friedman, MD, and Frank J. Bova, PhD, has been put into use at hundreds of medical centers around the world, and its results have been reviewed in hundreds of scientific publications and during a multitude of presentations at national and international scientific meetings.

 Radiosurgery is most commonly used for metastatic brain tumors, but is also very successful in the treatment of certain primary brain tumors.

 At UF Health, each radiosurgery patient will be evaluated during a typical doctor’s appointment at the UF Health Neurosurgery outpatient practice.
 If radiosurgery is determined to be the best option for care, radiosurgery will be scheduled with one of two UF Health neurosurgeons: William A. Friedman, MD, or Kelly D. Foote, MD.

 On the day of the procedure, there will be a pre-conference with UF Health radiation physicist Frank J. Bova, PhD.
 He will gather the group of radiosurgery patients for the day and assemble them to go over the steps of the process.
 You will receive a CT scan, and then, be fitted with a head ring.
 As soon as CT scans are available to view, the doctors will review each one and develop the best plan for you.
 The procedures are then scheduled in order of the most simple to the most complex.